 Q7.
 Any plans to return to Thailand one day?

 For a visit - of course, at least once a year.
 To live and work - only if I manage to get an offer from one of the top international schools in Thailand.
 I will never work for a Thai-managed school or principal again - been there and done that.
 Retirement - maybe.

 Q8.
 Anything else you'd like to add?

 Thailand can be a wonderful and addictive place to live and play for a few years, but if you feel yourself stagnating you really need to assess your situation and get the hell out if necessary.

-Filipino (female, 30 years old, native Tagalog speaker).
+Irish (male, 38 years old, native English speaker).
 Currently living in Thailand.

-Dane (male, 48 years old, native Danish speaker).
+South African (male, 42 years old, native English speaker).
 Currently living in Thailand.

-French (male, 32 years old, native French speaker).
+American (male, 57 years old, native English speaker).
 Currently living in Thailand.

 Ajarn.com was started as a small hobby website in 1999 by Ian McNamara.
 It was a simple way for one Bangkok teacher to share his Thailand experiences and pass on advice.
 The website developed a loyal and enthusiastic following.
 In 2004, Ian handed over the reins to Phil Williams and 'Bangkok Phil' has run the ajarn website ever since.

 Ajarn.com has grown enormously and is now the most popular TEFL site in Thailand - possibly even South East Asia.
 Although best-known for its vibrant jobs page, Ajarn has a wealth of articles, blogs, features and help and advice.
 But one principle has always remained at Ajarn's core - to tell things like they are and to do it with a sense of humor.
 Thailand can be Heaven or Hell for an English teacher.
 It's always been Ajarn.com's duty to present both sides of the equation.
 Thanks for stopping by.